matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

-### Incorporate Courses / Classes API into Data pipeline
+### Task: Incorporate Courses / Classes API into Data pipeline

 1. where does `hashed path` get defined? in env.sh vs env.json?
     - actually from `makeJson` which takes dirName (timestamp) as an argument and then creates `env.json`